 A phishing attack is when fraudulent emails are sent to your account.
 These oftentimes appear to come from a reputable company.
 The goal of these phishing emails is to get users to click malicious links or download infected attachments – allowing hackers to steal confidential information.

 Phishing attacks begin when recipients begin to trust hackers.
 This provides accurate information about the recipient’s company, address, or even coworkers’ names.
 Then they set the bait.
-Lastly, phishing attacks end when the hacker springs the trap.
+Phishing attacks end when the hacker springs the trap.

 Examples of Phishing Attacks